raviberyzz/sunlifecore/node-app/src/views/core/components/content/life-moments/README.md

         "text" : "Planning your retirement"
     }],
     "life-sub-heading" : "Not sure where to begin?
-Start here.", "life-content-text-second" : "Answer a few questions in our free-to-use Bright Start Tool to get personalized tips, tools and resources to help you reach your financial goals."
+Start here.", "life-content-text-second" : "Answer a few questions in our free-to-use Bright Start Tool to get personalized tips, tools and resources to help you reach your financial goals.", "life-link-text" : "Use the Bright Start Tool"
 }
 ```